renpy/renpy/sphinx/source/screens.rst

 If the used screen include parameters, its scope is initialized to the result of assigning the arguments to those parameters.
-Otherwise, it is passed the scope of the current screen, updated with any
+Otherwise, it is passed the scope of the current screen, updated with any keyword arguments passed to the screen.

-The scope of the included code includes the scope of the current statement's code, updated by assinging the parameters their new values.

 ::